miniblin/CodeChallenge/README.md

 # CodeChallenge
-Coding Challenge Submission For An Event Location System
+Coding Challenge Submission For an Event Location System

 Assumptions

 When entering coordinates to search from, any coordinate can be entered – not just on map of locations.
 Validation checks are in place, and allow the user to proceed anyway.
 Simply finding the nearest event to the off-map coordinates they enter.

 results are limited to 5 events, even if more than one event are the same distance away,